industrial-optimization-group/DesdeoInterface/doc/README.md

-# Documentation for various methods used in the physical interface
+# Documentation for things used in the physical interface